TradeClaw/Public/FAQ.md

 ### What is the (Application/Infrastructure) design of TradeClaw?
 For security reasons this will not be disclosed. \
 Every member of our team has been working in the datacenter and service provider business for at least 15 years, TradeClaw is built on a ton of experience!

+### What happens with open trades if I change the assets or funds on my trading platform account?
+TradeClaw will show which and how many assets/funds are needed for it to function properly, if you change this while the bot service is active and a trade is in progress, you are risking failure on mechanics like average down orders. \
+When a trade opens, your account situation will be checked and logged in our database for full tracking of what went wrong in case of failure.